 The price of the common shares and the Company's financial results may be significantly adversely affected by a decline in the price of gold.
 The price of gold fluctuates widely, especially in recent years, and is affected by numerous factors beyond the Company's control, including but not limited to, the sale or purchase of gold by various central banks and financial institutions, interest rates, exchange rates, inflation or deflation, fluctuation in the value of the United States dollar and foreign currencies, global and regional supply and demand, and the political and economic conditions of major gold-producing countries throughout the world.
-In the event that the prevailing market price of gold is less than \$400 per ounce (subject to an Inflation Adjustment) in the case of the agreement with Luna and \$350 per ounce (subject to an Inflation Adjustment) in the case of the agreement with SilverCrest, the purchase price will be the then prevailing market price per ounce of gold and the Company will not generate positive cash flow or earnings.
+In the event that the prevailing market price of gold is less than \$400 per ounce (subject to an Inflation Adjustment) in the case of the Aurizona and Summit VPP agreements and \$350 per ounce (subject to an Inflation Adjustment) in the case of the Santa Elena VPP agreement, the purchase price will be the then prevailing market price per ounce of gold and the Company will not generate positive cash flow or earnings.